hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 1.3.
 Downloading and Installing

 Hazelcast Node.js client is on NPM.
-Just add `hazelcast-client` as a dependency to your Node.js project and you are good to go.
+Just add `hazelcast-client` as a dependency to your Node.js project, and you are good to go.

 ```
 npm install hazelcast-client --save